Arturo Berned: Work

 Arturo Berned conceives his sculptural works on the basis of mathematical laws and geometrical forms, using a high degree of technical precision and a highly refined form of production.
 The result is a conceptually abstract work created on the basis of the golden section (also known as the golden number or the phi number).

 The material that he normally uses is steel (stainless, lacquered, corten) although on occasions he has been known to make use of aluminium or bronze.

 His sculptures are of a variety of sizes while it is the monumental or urban format which best defines his work possibly due to the influence from his background in architecture and planning.

-He works on a national and international scale, having participated in exhibitions and commissions in Los Cabos, Miami, Madrid, Marbella, Zaragoza and Tokyo.
+He works on a national and international scale, having participated in exhibitions and commissions in cities such as Los Cabos, Miami, Madrid, Marbella, Mexico City, Santo Domingo, Zaragoza, Tokyo and many others.